How to Use Google Analytics to Track Performance on Social Media

 In addition to understanding what is driving traffic to your website, using UTMs can add additional value by connecting social media efforts to transactions on your website.
 This connects exact dollar value with the various social media campaigns you’re working on, helps with reporting the ROI on social media, and ultimately helps prove why social media is such an essential part of marketing.

-By using UTMs and connecting your Google Analytics to Dash Hudson’s cross-channel campaigns tool, you can understand how your social media channels drive social commerce results and ROI.
+You can understand how your social media channels drive social commerce results and ROI by using UTMs and connecting your Google Analytics to Dash Hudson’s cross-channel campaigns tool.
 Tying together the utm_campaigns to the visual content used in the campaign set up in Dash Hudson, brands can see the specific source/mediums that are associated with each campaign to compare what is driving the most traffic and revenue.

 Step 1

-When scheduling through Dash Hudson, default UTMs will automatically be applied for you.
-If you'd like to customize these further to align with your social campaigns, simply copy-paste links with UTMs when scheduling your content!
+When scheduling through Dash Hudson, default UTMs will automatically apply for you.
+If you'd like to customize these further to align with your social campaigns, simply copy-paste links with UTMs when scheduling your content! (or reach out to your account manager to update the defaults).

 Many brands use UTM builders or even a spreadsheet to customize their UTMs ahead of time.